fanwangcareer/Server-Performance-Stats/README.md

 This bash script, `server-stats.sh`, is designed to analyze and display basic server performance statistics on Linux systems.
 It provides a quick overview of CPU usage, memory utilization, disk space, and top resource-consuming processes.

+This project is inspired by the "Server Stats" project on roadmap.sh: https://roadmap.sh/projects/server-stats

 ## Features

 The script outputs the following information: